rorosey/rorosey/README.md

 # Thin Ice 𖦹

-☆ People under 16, don't int with me much beyond small talk...
+☆ People under 16, don't int with me much beyond small talk... u can also sit w me im just not gonna be ur friend